cdslaborg/paramonted/generic/2/_includes/specdram.md

     which implies a maximum proposalDelayedRejectionCount number of rejections will be tolerated.

-For example, setting `proposalDelayedRejectionCount` to `1` means that at any point during the sampling, if a proposal is rejected, the MCMC sampler will not go back to the last sampled state.
+For example, setting `proposalDelayedRejectionCount` to `1` means that at any point during the sampling, if a proposal is rejected, the MCMC sampler will not return to the last sampled state.
 Instead, it will continue to propose a new state from the last rejected proposal.
-If the new state is again rejected based on the rules of the MCMC sampler, then the algorithm will not tolerate further rejections, because the maximum number of rejections to be tolerated has been set by the user to be `proposalDelayedRejectionCount = 1`.
-The algorithm then goes back to the original last-accepted state and will begin proposing new states from that location.
+If the new state is again rejected based on the rules of the MCMC sampler, then the algorithm will not tolerate further rejections because the maximum number of rejections to be tolerated has been set by the user to be `proposalDelayedRejectionCount = 1`.
+The algorithm then returns to the original last-accepted state and will begin proposing new states from that location.
 The default value is `0`.

 Related specifications: [proposalDelayedRejectionCount](#proposaldelayedrejectioncount), [proposalDelayedRejectionScale](#proposaldelayedrejectionscale).<br>

 ### proposalDelayedRejectionScale

 The simulation specification `proposalDelayedRejectionScale` is a positive-valued vector of type `real` of the highest precision available within the ParaMonte library, of length `(1 : proposalDelayedRejectionCount)`, by which the covariance matrix of the proposal distribution of the MCMC sampler is scaled when the Delayed Rejection (DR) scheme is activated (by setting `proposalDelayedRejectionCount` to a positive value).
 At each `i`th stage of the DR process, the proposal distribution from the last stage is scaled by the factor `proposalDelayedRejectionScale(i)`.
 Missing elements of the `proposalDelayedRejectionScale` in the input external file to the sampler will be set to the default value.
-The default value at all stages is `0.5**(1 / ndim)` where `ndim` is the number of dimensions of the domain of the objective function.
+The default value at all stages is `0.5**(1 / ndim)`, where `ndim` is the number of dimensions of the domain of the objective function.
 This default value effectively reduces the volume of the covariance matrix of the proposal distribution by half compared to the last DR stage.

 Related specifications: [proposalDelayedRejectionCount](#proposaldelayedrejectioncount), [proposalDelayedRejectionScale](#proposaldelayedrejectionscale).<br>